The bin Laden family members travel on a private plane

-(CNN) -- Fourteen members of Osama bin Laden's family were deported to Saudi Arabia from Pakistan Friday, less than a week ahead of the first anniversary of his death at the hands of U.S. commandos.
+Pakistan’s deportation of 14 members of Osama bin Laden’s family to Saudi Arabia occurred just one week shy of the first anniversary of his death at the hands of U.S. commandos.

-Among those aboard the private plane that left at 2 a.m. local time were bin Laden's three widows and two daughters, said Aamir Khalil, a family attorney.
+Among those being deported were bin Laden’s three widows and two daughters, said Aamir Khalil, a family attorney.

 Earlier this month, the five women were sentenced to 45 days of house arrest for living in Pakistan illegally.
 Their detention ended last week.
 Khalil said the time served began March 3, when the five were formally taken into custody.